wangyc82/DeepDRK/README.md

 2. Preparing the input files

-The input files includes the omics profiles for cancer cells, including mutation at gene level, copy number at gene level, DNA methylation at gene level, and gene expression, and the drug properties, including chemical properties generated from chemical structures, and target proteins.
+The input files includes the omics profiles for cancer cells, including mutation at gene level, copy number at gene level, DNA methylation at gene level, and gene expression, and the drug properties, including chemical properties generated from chemical structures, and previously reported target proteins.

 All these omics profiles must represent the same set of cancer cells, and they are prepared into R list format, such as cell_tst in example.data.